-The Judge Advocate General’s Corps (or JAG Corps) encompasses the career path for lawyers in each branch of the military.
-It has been popularized by both the television show JAG and the movie A Few Good Men, among other pieces of pop culture.
-Are you looking for a way to serve your country as a lawyer?
-Look no further than the JAG Corps.
+The Judge Advocate General’s Corps (JAG Corps), which encompasses the career path for military lawyers, has been popularized by the television show JAG, the film A Few Good Men, and a host of other pop cultural touchstones.
+If you're looking to serve your country as a lawyer, consider the JAG Corps.

 What Is the JAG Corps?

-The UCMJ is the body of law that governs the armed forces in the United States.
-It is incredibly detailed and has been the official set of laws for the armed forces since 1951.
-There is some recent discussion about reforming parts of the UCMJ, and it was last updated in 2008 to incorporate changes made by the President (executive orders) and to include the National Defense Authorization Acts of 2006 and 2007.
-It is different from traditional law in that the military uses it to enforce itself as if it were its own jurisdiction.
+The UCMJ is a detailed body of law that has governed the U.S. armed forces since 1951.
+The UCMJ was modestly updated in 2008, to incorporate changes made by the President (via executive orders) and to include the National Defense Authorization Acts of 2006 and 2007.
+The UCMJ differs from traditional law, in that the military uses it to enforce itself, as if it were its own jurisdiction.

 How Does One Join the JAG Corps?

-The Army JAG Corps has the unique history of being founded by George Washington on July 29, 1775, and the Army JAG Corps has been around ever since.
-There is only one path to entering the Army JAG Corps—through Direct Commission, which requires that you have completed law school and have been admitted to a state bar.
-Once you’ve been commissioned, you’ll enter the Judge Advocate Officer Basic Training Course, which is split into two phases.
-The first is the Direct Commissioned Course (DCC) Phase, which is a six-week basic training for JAGs in Fort Benning, Georgia.
-The second is the Charlottesville Phase, which is a 10.5-week officer’s course at the Judge Advocate General’s Legal Center and School, located on the University of Virginia campus in Charlottesville, Virginia.
-Once you have completed the Judge Advocate Officer Basic Training Course, you will enter Active Duty, which is an initial requirement of four years.
+Entry into the Army JAG Corps (founded by George Washington in 1775) occurs through Direct Commission.
+Commissioned individuals enter the Judge Advocate Officer Basic Training Course, which is split into two phases.
+The first is the Direct Commissioned Course (DCC) Phase--a six-week basic training for JAGs in Fort Benning, Georgia.
+The second is the Charlottesville Phase, which is a 10.5-week officer’s course at the Judge Advocate General’s Legal Center and School, at the University of Virginia.
+Those who complete the Judge Advocate Officer Basic Training Course then enter Active Duty for a required four years.

 The Air Force has four different entry programs into the JAG Corp.
-The first is the student option, where you apply as either a 1L or 2L and commit to completing Active Duty as a member of the JAG Corps after graduation and passing the bar exam.
-The second program is to enter as a licensed attorney.
-This is a direct entry program into the JAG Corps.
-The third option is for an Active Duty military member to go on to law school and return to Active Duty as a JAG Corps officer.
-There are several different paths within this program, (including the Funded Legal Education Program).
-The fourth option is for an experienced attorney to work part-time with the Air Force JAG Corps while keeping his or her civilian job.
-No matter which program you take part in, you will attend the five-week Commissioned Officer Training program, which will teach you to be a leader in the Air Force.
-You will then enter Active Duty, which is a four-year commitment.
+The first is the student option, where candidates apply as either a 1L or 2L, and commit to completing Active Duty as a member of the JAG Corps after graduating law school and passing the bar.
+The second program entails licensed attorneys directly entering the JAG Corps.
+The third option is for Active Duty military members to go on to law school and return to Active Duty as a JAG Corps officers.
+The fourth option is for experienced attorneys to work part-time with the Air Force JAG Corps, while maintaining their civilian jobs.
+All candidates must attend the five-week Commissioned Officer Training program, to learn Air Force leadership, before their four-year Active Duty commitment begins.

-Like many of the other branches of the military, there are two ways to enter the JAG Corps as a Marine.
-The first is called the PCL-Law program, which is the Marine Corps equivalent to the student entry program.
-Students will complete the ten-week Officer Candidate School during either the summer before law school or the 1L or 2L summer.
-Officer Candidate School for the Marine Corps is in Quantico, Virginia.
-After OCS, candidates will receive the rank of Second Lieutenant and be placed on Inactive Duty pending completion of law school.
-Once law school is completed, you must take the first scheduled bar exam in any state, and must also report LSAT scores of 150+.
-Once you pass the bar, you will enter the Basic School, which is the six-month intensive basic training for the Marine Corps.
-Once you’ve passed TBS, you will join JAG Corps members from the Navy at the Naval Justice School in Newport, Rhode Island.
-Once all of this is completed, you will be assigned to your first duty station.
-The second option of entering the Marine JAG Corps is through the OCC-Law program, which is open to licensed attorneys.
-This is a very similar program—you must have been admitted to a state bar, completed law school, and earned a 150+ on the LSAT.
-You will then enter Officer Candidate School, followed by the Basic School and Naval Justice School before being assigned to your first duty station.
+There are two ways to enter the JAG Corps as a Marine.
+The first is the PCL-Law program--the Marine Corps equivalent to the student entry program.
+Students complete the ten-week Officer Candidate School in Quantico, Virginia, either during the summer before law school, or the 1L or 2L summer.
+Candidates then receive the rank of Second Lieutenant and are placed on Inactive Duty pending completion of law school.
+Upon graduation, students must take the first scheduled bar exam in any state, and must report LSAT scores of 150+.
+After passing the bar, students enter the Basic School--a six-month intensive basic training for the Marine Corps, then join JAG Corps members from the Navy at the Naval Justice School in Newport, Rhode Island.
+Students are then assigned their first duty station.
+The second option for entering the Marine JAG Corps is through the OCC-Law program, which is open to licensed attorneys, who must have completed law school, passed a state bar, and earned a 150+ on the LSAT.

-Unlike the other branches of the military, there is only one way to enter the Coast Guard JAG Corps—as a Direct Commission Lawyer (DCL).
-Law students in their final year or licensed attorneys may enter the Coast Guard this way.
-After commissioning, you would attend the Direct Commission Officer course in New London, Connecticut, which is 4-5 weeks long.
-Once that has been completed, you would attend a ten-week Basic Lawyer Class at the Naval Justice School in Newport, Rhode Island.
-You would then report to your first assignment and complete four years of active duty.
+Unlike the other military branches, there is only one way to enter the Coast Guard JAG Corps—as a Direct Commission Lawyer (DCL).
+Final year law students and licensed attorneys may enter the Coast Guard this way.
+After commissioning, they must attend the 4-5 week long Direct Commission Officer course in New London, Connecticut, before attending a ten-week Basic Lawyer Class at the Naval Justice School in Newport, Rhode Island.
+The first assignment of a four year of active duty commitment then begins.

-If you’re interested in serving your country and practicing in an interesting area of the law, consider joining the JAG Corp!
-You never know – maybe Tom Cruise will show up for one of your opening arguments.
+So if you’re interested in serving your country and practicing in an interesting area of the law, consider joining the JAG Corp, where Tom Cruise just may show up for one of your opening arguments!